Cileos/shiftplan-copywriting/LANDING.md

 Stop reinventing the wheel.
 Keep your schedules and recycle them whenever you like.

-## PEOPLE CAN DO IT
+## WE CAN DO IT

 Don't bother with shift changes.
-Your workers will manage themselves, just give the green light.
+Your workers will manage themselves. (-)

 ## KNOW WHAT'S GOING ON

-Everything's under control, but in case you want to keep an eye on the work, it's there.
+Everything's under control, but if you want to keep an eye on the work, feel free.
+We have the tools.

 ## LET IT FLOW